agama-project/agama-project.github.io/docs/roadmap.md

 - Improvements at unattended installation.
   - Support to select individual software packages (beyond patterns).
   - Support for AutoYaST/SUSE-specific URLs.
-  - Automatically search for the configuration (profile) at same locations than AutoYaST.
+  - Automatically search for the configuration (profile) at same locations as AutoYaST.
   - New configuration section analogous to the `<files />` AutoYaST element.

 ## Agama 14 (~ April 21st)

 - Welcome screen for local installation.
+- Deal with multiple real-time clocks.
 - Improvements at unattended installation.
   - Importing ask-lists from AutoYaST profiles (at least partially).
   - Defining MD RAIDs at the `storage` section.